-As required by Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ('FRS 102'), the financial statements do not include liabilities in respect of promised retirement benefits.
+As required by Financial Reporting Standard 102, 'The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' ('FRS 102'), the financial statements do not include liabilities in respect of promised retirement benefits.

-Under the Pensions Scheme Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
-The technical provisions represent the amount of money the Trustee expects to need to pay the benefits members have accrued.
-This is assessed using the assumptions agreed by the Trustee and the Company and these assumptions are set out in the Statement of Funding Principles, available to members on request.
+Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
+The technical provisions represent the present value of the benefits members are entitled to based on pensionable service to the valuation date.
+This is assessed using the assumptions agreed between the Trustee and the Employer and set out in the Statement of Funding Principles, which is available to Plan members on request.